Bees can put sunshine in your brain; yes, you can eat it as honey.

 Humans may keep bees and select their genetics for calm demeanour, robust health and honey production, as well as striving to create environments and technologies that influence their behaviours, but make no mistake: bees are not domesticated, and we cannot control them.

 Honeybees are an excellent example of a complex self-adapting autopoietic system (Maturana & Varela, 1980; Varela et al., 1974).
-Bees make their worlds by deciding where to live, what to pollinate and when, and including underlying internal randomness.

 When working with a honey bee colony, the beekeeper may only influence and disrupt the colony.
 Examples of disruption include: